Making Money From Home Part-Time : A comparison of Opportunities

 Direct Sales Companies

 There are plenty of Direct Sales companies out there, each designed to suit individual personalities and sales types; but more specifically, with different sales strategies and compensation agreements.
-Having done research into a selection of direct sales companies, it has become pretty obvious that their driving advert for independent distributors are marketed towards mums and women working from home.
+Having done research into a selection of direct sales companies, it has become pretty obvious that their driving advert for Partners are marketed towards mums and women working from home.
 However, some of these companies allow for a more even-keel, and I shall explain further in time.
 It is important to remember that these businesses require people skills beyond being social and friendly.
 To be successful at making money with your business you’ll be expected to be involved with networking, marketing and have at least a basic understanding of the sales skills required depending on the industry.
 Some companies offer training, and others simply give you a helping hand and a support structure to send you in the right direction.
 It is also important to remember, as you continue to read this, that when considering and comparing business opportunities please be aware that it is illegal for a promoter or participant in a trading scheme to persuade anyone to make a payment by promising benefits from getting others to join a scheme.
 Do not be misled by claims that high earnings are easily achieved.

 Arbonne are not a particularly well known company, which they attribute to the fact they rely heavily on word of mouth marketing so that any funding or profit can go back into their products.
 This is by no means a negative attribute for a company that prides itself on unparalleled quality and effective products.
 As a consumer, I have to admit I agree.
 Plus, what’s not to enjoy about gathering your friends for a girly evening to try the new products?
 Petter Mørck founded Arbonne in Switzerland, 1975, together with a group of leading biochemists, biologists and herbalists.
 Arbonne promise to continuously improve and evaluate their ingredient policy; though for some it’s enough just that they have one.
 All of their products are unique in the fact they’re plant based formulas rather than chemical, globally sourced with high end ingredients, vegan certified, pH correct and hypo-allergenic, dermatologically tested and clinically proven.
 Plus the face wash smells zesty.